 Dingbats and Font Xplorer

-Dingbats are different than your regular font - for a start, they do not contain any alphabets!
-Type a character like the capital A on the keyboard and you might find an illustration on the screen.
+Dingbats are different than your regular font.
+For a start, they do not contain any alphabets!
+Set the font to a dingbat font and type the character A on the keyboard, and you might find an illustration on the screen instead of the alphabet character.
 Yes, dingbats are fonts that contain illustrations rather than alphabets and numbers.
 Such illustrations can contain just one single fill color since they are basically font outlines.

 Look at this screenshot that contains some of my favorite dingbats.

 I love dingbats but have always found it difficult to manage them.
-Often, I need to use some dingbat character in a design and it makes no sense to have the entire font installed all the time - that's so much more true when you have zillions of these fonts!
+Often, I need to use some dingbat character in a design and it makes no sense to have the entire font installed all the time.
+And that's so much more true when you have zillions of these fonts!

 Exporting a Shape from Font Xplorer to Photoshop